Date(s) - Sunday, June 30, 2019 - Sunday, July 28, 2019

 In 2008, she created SunflowerCobBuilding which became CruzinCob and then, in April 2015, evolved into CruzinCobGlobal, the international cob workshop business she runs from wherever she happens to be on the Planet.
 To date she has taught close to 100 workshops, 25 of which have been part of CCG’s exciting international circuit since the Spring of 2015 in the following countries: Spain, the Canaries (Spain), Senegal, Cabo Verde, France, Morocco, Portugal, the Azores (Portugal), Colombia, Brazil and the US.

-This is a very exciting time now that COB will soon be part of the International Residential Building Code (IRC) thanks to Claudine and Cob Research Institute architects and engineers working hard to submit testing data and a proposed building code in 2019.
+This is a very exciting time now that COB will soon be part of the International Residential Building Code (IRC) thanks to the efforts of the Cob Research Institute architects and engineers who have worked hard to put together a proposed Cob Construction Annex to be heard May 3 and 4 at the International Code Council Hearings in New Mexico.
+Please stay tuned:

 Location: Quinta Boa Vida